Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 Can I be penalized for driving with only force-placed insurance?

 Yes, potentially.
 Force-placed auto insurance generally does not include the liability coverage required by most states.
 If you're driving with only a force-placed policy and are involved in an accident or pulled over, you could be considered legally uninsured in your state.
 This can result in fines, license suspension, and personal financial liability for any damages you cause to others.
+It's critical to maintain your own compliant policy at all times.

 How long does it take for force-placed insurance to be removed?